Arts, Culture and Heritage

 Photo credit: Malay Heritage Centre

-A video playlist comprising cooking videos by the Malay Heritage Centre, each video features much-loved recipes and treats including how to make Onde-onde, Lontong Goreng, etc.
+A video playlist comprising cooking videos by the Malay Heritage Centre, each video features much-loved recipes and treats including how to make onde-onde, lontong goreng, etc.

-Target Audience: Public and Community Care Organisations
+For: Public and Community Care Organisations

 Minimum Mobility Status: Seniors who are bedbound